riordanalfredo/personal-blog/app/content/blog/hcai-text-to-image-journey/index.md

 ![Generative art steps in HCAI framework](hcai-genAi.jpg)

 Figure 2.
 A map of generative art steps in HCAI two-dimensional framework.
-Q1 is simple stick figure of a samura, Q2 is a proper sketch of a samurai by [akira337 from DeviantArt](https://www.deviantart.com/akira337/art/Samurai-1-118361713), Q3 is a simple prompt "a samurai holding a katana sketch" in Stable Diffusion, and Q4 using the same prompt with additional parameters tweaking and a LoRA by [HailoKnight](https://civitai.com/models/312766/soul-knight-by-hailoknight?modelVersionId=350951).
+Q1 is simple stick figure of a samurai, Q2 is a proper sketch of a samurai by [akira337 from DeviantArt](https://www.deviantart.com/akira337/art/Samurai-1-118361713), Q3 is a simple prompt "a samurai holding a katana sketch" (the swords are distorted), and Q4 using the same prompt with additional parameters tweaking and a LoRA by [HailoKnight](https://civitai.com/models/312766/soul-knight-by-hailoknight?modelVersionId=350951).

 ## 🤔 Lessons Learned: Moving From Q3 to Q4